EENI Global Business School

 Belo Horizonte is the capital of Minas Gerais.

-2. Services sector stands for 85% of the Gross domestic product of Belo Horizonte.
+2. Services sector stands for 85% of the GDP of Belo Horizonte

 International Trade of Minas Gerais: